milanconhye/TechMart/README.md

 Another unknown file may be the 'Images' folder.
 This is where all the product images for the items are stored.
 The 'default images' within this folder is a backup of product images along with some application icons and default database records.

+Requirements: Any version of Windows 7+ with support the of NetFramework 4.0.

 <h2>Operation</h2>

 <h4>Welcome Screen</h4>